-(3) Unvested options are valued based on the difference between the closing price of Brink's Common Stock at December 31, 2020, and the option's exercise price is less than the December 31, 2020 price, no value is attributed to the unvested option.
+Unvested options are valued based on the difference between the closing price of Brink's Common Stock at December 31, 2020, and the option's exercise price.
+If the option's exercise price is less than the December 31, 2020 price, no value is attributed to the unvested option.
 Unvested RSUs are valued based on the number of unvested units multiplied by the closing price of Brink's Common Stock at December 31, 2020.
 Unvested TSR PSUs and IM PSUs are valued in accordance with plan terms, based on the number of unvested units multiplied by the closing price of Brink's Common Stock at December 31, 2020.